artainmo/github_to_obsidian/README.md

 Only README.md files' content should not be between backtilts.
 And also README.md files, if at root of repository, should start with the tags.<br>
 The \<br\> HTML tags can be removed from README.md files for obsidian's markdown.<br>
 All files should have the 'from-github' tag.<br>
-All files should after the tags and before the content have a line saying: 'View this page on [github](appropriate_link).'.
+All files should after the tags and before the content have a line saying: 'View this page on [github](appropriate_link).
+Only edit this page on github.'.

 ##### Files to skip
 ```